Chandu5342/FinancialBE/README.md

 * Categories are shared globally
 * Authentication is handled using JWT tokens
 * Transactions are linked to users and categories
-* Soft delete may be enabled for transactions (if configured)

 ---